YongoDavid/Demo-repo/README.md

 this script is really confusing me , i feel soo confused right now at 4:37am 28 dec 2023 Lord help me lets try and figure out the script on this real estate website

+trying to work on these two projects are a but stressful